311ecode/deepShift/README.md

 ### 📂 dirShift
 **Trigger: Directory Existence**
 The architect.
-Scans strictly for directories matching a pattern or handles architectural moves.
+Scans strictly for **directories** matching a pattern.
 It ignores files matching the name.
+After renaming the structure, it triggers `deepShift` to update imports and references.
 *Use for: Renaming modules, folders, or architectural layers (e.g., `src/utils` -> `src/helpers`).*

 ---